cbsux/GWRF/README.md

 - `pred_coords`: A two-dimensional array representing the longitude and latitude coordinates of the samples to be predicted.
 - `pred_x`: A two-dimensional array representing the feature data of the samples to be predicted.
 - `return`: A one-dimensional array representing the prediction results.<br>
-&emsp;&emsp;Use the `predict()` method to make predictions on new data.
+Use the `predict()` method to make predictions on new data.
 The input `pred_coords` are the coordinates of the prediction data, and `pred_x` is the feature data of the prediction.
 For each prediction sample, a weighted average prediction is made based on its weights (calculated using spatial information) and the trained local models.
 ### iv.
 Feature Importance
 ```python
 # Get and plot local feature importance